camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 == Will this undermine ARM64e security guarantees?

-Prior drafts of this proposal suggested implementations that indiscriminately sign existing vtable pointers without a priori verifying their validity.
-This resulted in a Return-Oriented Programming (ROP) Gadget exploitable by hackers using buffer overruns.

-The current proposal avoids this attack by overwriting the vtable pointers to their correct values, thus eliminating the possibility that an attacker could set them to arbitrary memory locations.
+An ARM643 `std::trivially_relocate` implementation that indiscriminately signs existing vtable pointers without a priori verifying their validity results in a Return-Oriented Programming (ROP) Gadget exploitable by hackers using buffer overruns.
+We avoid this attack by overwriting the vtable pointers to their correct values, thus eliminating the possibility that an attacker could set them to arbitrary memory locations.

 == Why is this being brought up now (and not earlier)?